Cocodog2014/thor/thor-backend/futuretrading/52W_TRACKING_SUMMARY.md

 5. Save

 ### Ongoing Operation
-No operations required.
-The monitor runs continuously once Django starts.
+The supervisor governs runtime:
+1. Django + GlobalMarkets scheduler start.
+2. Supervisor immediately evaluates control markets.
+3. If global trading is active anywhere → monitor runs; otherwise it remains off.
+4. Example: Sunday US evening when Tokyo opens – supervisor detects OPEN and auto-starts the monitor.

 You can view current stats in the admin or via the API.
+During full global closure the stats stay static (thread paused) until the next market opens.

 ### Monitoring
 - Check Django admin to see last_updated timestamps